 not older than one year

-pertaining to a transaction set granted to the Issuer by an eventual party agreement with the Sender
+pertaining to a transaction set granted to the Issuer by an eventual party agreement with the Sender.
+If the document's transaction is SubmitAttachedDocument or SubmitApplicationResponse, in extenso, if the transaction belongs to Toolbox (write) services and directly relates to a parent document, the transaction of the parent is retrieved.
+If the parent is an attached document, the transaction of its parent is retrieved.
+The objective is to identify the transaction of the main (initial) document (e.g Invoice, Bundle, Order, Request For Quotation) and not the transaction of a Toolbox service.

 The Document Wrappers are excluded from the result.
 They can be retrieved using the service RetrieveDcoumentWrapper as described in UC1_9_1 Submit Retrieve Document Wrapper Use Case Specification.